zapier/visual-builder/docs/_partners/feature-requests-bugs.md

 ---
-title: How to Maintain a Zapier Integration
+title: How to maintain a Zapier integration
-order: 3
+order: 9
 layout: post-toc
 redirect_from: /partners/
 ---

-# How to Maintain a Zapier Integration
+# How to maintain a Zapier integration

 Things change.
 Over time, you'll add new tools to your app, improve existing features, fix bugs, and continuously improve it.
 New features may grow it into a larger category, or make it more focused on a smaller niche.
 Its description will likely change, as may its logo or even name.
 The API may even change as your app matures.